 Congratulations to all 1250 runners that took on and completed the fifth edition of the Bloomberg Square Mile Relay in Hong Kong - check out the full results here.

 124 teams from Hong Kong’s biggest businesses took to the start line but it was Macquarie that took the title, completing their 10 laps of the one-mile route in a time of 55:23 to lift the coveted trophy and become the ‘fastest firm in the city’!

-Competing fiercely for top spot were Bank of America Merrill Lynch and HSBC Team 1 coming in just behind Macquarie in a time of 57:20 and 57:25 respectively.
+Competing fiercely for top spot were Bank of America Merrill Lynch Stripes and Natixis 1 coming in just behind Macquarie in a time of 56:38 and 57:12 respectively.
+Individually, the fastest runner Sam Fletcher from Bank of America Merrill Lynch completed the 1.6km route in an incredible time of 5:04.
+Bloomberg Bolt were the winners of the Fastest Mixed Team award, with a time of 1:02:59.

 Edinburgh Place, Central